etm/daemonite/README.md

 *nix because it runs 'ps ax' (that rhymes).
 I know, thats clumsy and I'm a lazy git.
 Please contribute a better solution if you have to.

+## Why

+After I reused similar code in about 20 projects I had make it into a gem.
+Sorry.
+Probably much better code out there does the same, but I am too lazy to search for it.
+Sorry.

 ## Usage

 Its fairly simple for now: